In February 2018, Google made an announcement regarding SSL certificates, also known as https. This announcement said:

 Did you Know?

 Did you know SSL is included in our Dining Car plan at WordXpress?
 We also support it on our other 2 plans.
 That means that those on the Dining Car plan won’t have to do anything, we’ll take care of all this for them.
 Those on the Boxcar or Flatcar, only need to get their SSL certificate, then we can take it from there.
-Sign up for a plan and leave the hassle to us.
+Sign up for a plan and leave all this hassle to us.